mandlerm/BookTracker/NOTES.md

 ERRORS
-registration -- will not go to show page log in  -- will not go to show page. redirect error.  infinite loop?
+DONE  registration -- will not go to show page
+DONE  log in  -- will not go to show page.
+DONE   redirect error.  infinite loop?

+Book partials: edit and form.
+can I render part of a partial in another partial?

 Checklist